plausible/docs/docs/webflow-integration.md

 <img alt="Webflow form ID" src={useBaseUrl('img/webflow-form-id.png')} />

 :::note
-The default assigned ID can be changed.
-If you change it make sure you include the correct ID in step 2
+Please make sure you select your form element, and not just the "submit" button.
+Also, the default assigned ID can be changed.
+If you change it, make sure you include the correct ID in step 2
 :::

 ### 2. Change the Plausible snippet on your site